ankakusu/jsist14-ngd3/README.md

  * scripts: The AngularJS scripts used throught the presentation
  * styles/style.scss: Styles for D3 Maps, etc.

-To run the project simply run
+To run the project,

+ 1) Simply run

 `pyhton -m SimpleHTTPServer`

-under the jsist14-ngd3 folder and open the
+under the jsist14-ngd3 folder

+2) Open the

 `localhost:8000`

 page on your browser.

+3) To make the Google Places API to work, you need to provide your own API key

 FYI: I developed it in Chrome, never tried on other browsers.